tiagofassoni/fancy-resume/resume.md

 ### Selected Recent Projects

+Collaborative discussion platform for Points of Interest :
+  Thanks to a judicial decision, São Paulo City Hall has to place 3.000 bicycle stands all around the city as soon as possible.
+Together with a team, we won an grant to make a platform so people could take pictures of where they want a a bicycle stand, annotate that point, discuss it with other people and receive an adequate answer from the city hall.
+I made the entire platform and made it extensible for uses in other projects.
+One project that is using the platform is an effort to show usage of São Paulo bike lanes

+Website with several Open Data Analysis
+:
+  There is a lack of Open Data reporting in Brazil, one of the reasons being illiteracy to the data programming ecosystem.
+I created a website, https://cappuccino.works, showing different angles of public datasets.
+I made a point of publishing all the code used to make the analysis, and the datasets in a queryable format, so they can be easily reproduced, and easily understood by journalists.
+So far, the plan is working, several independent journalists cited the website as a source.

 Crawl of São Paulo Land Records Database
 :
   The Land Records in São Paulo are public domain, but hidden in obnoxious web systems.
 I created crawlers to open the dataset the hard way.
 There were attempts to block my crawlers (with IP blocks and CAPTCHAs), but I dodged them (also found a bug in the CAPTCHA implementation).
 The crawl allowed data-driven reports in local independent journalism and a collaboration with Transparency International.

 Collaborative mapping of São Paulo bike lanes
 :